bdwong/zoom-register/README.md

 node zoom-register attendees single 12345678 registrant@example.com Firstname Lastname
 ```

+By default, registered users will be in a 'pending' state, and will need to be manually approved.

+***NOTE: If you register attendees with auto-approve set to true, then newly registered attendees will not receive a confirmation email.*** Auto-approve is configurable in `appconfig.json` and is set to false by default.

 ### Batch Register Users

 To register a batch of attendees, prepare a CSV (Comma Separated Value) file as follows.
 The first line is required as a CSV header.
 Subsequent lines are for registrant data, one line per registrant: